 DO N'T WAIT UNTIL THE "90TH MINUTE" TO REGISTER

 Dr. Nguyen Van Kha, Deputy Director of the Admissions and Communications Center of Ho Chi Minh City University of Industry and Trade, said: "According to information from the Ministry of Education and Training, although the admission system was opened from July 10, it is surprising that only 40% of candidates have registered their wishes.
 This shows that many candidates are waiting until the last days to decide.
-Please note that if you wait until the "90th minute" to register, if there is any problem and you cannot adjust it in time, it is easy to lose your opportunity.
+Please note that if you wait until the "90th minute" to register, if there is a problem and you cannot adjust it in time, it is easy to lose your opportunity.
 You need to immediately go to the system to perform the operations because there is not much time left."

 Master Pham Doan Nguyen, Vice Principal of the University of Economics and Finance, Ho Chi Minh City, also said that at this point, TS has enough basis to make a decision.
 "If any of you have registered, please check and review again to see if there are any errors.
 For those who have not registered, you should do it immediately to avoid the situation where everything is concentrated in the last few days, the network can easily have problems," Master Nguyen emphasized.

-In the case that the admission process is about to end and the candidate still does not know what to choose, according to Dr. Vo Thanh Hai, Vice Principal of Duy Tan University, first of all, you should choose a major and a group of majors, then make a list of schools that offer that major, see which school your score and family circumstances are suitable for, then put the school you like best on NV 1.
+In the case that the admission process is about to end and the candidate does not know what to choose, according to Dr. Vo Thanh Hai, Vice Principal of Duy Tan University, first of all, you should choose a major and a group of majors, then make a list of schools that offer that major, see which school your score and family circumstances are suitable for, then put the school you like best on NV 1.
 "You absolutely should not choose because you like a certain school so you choose the majors of that school to register.
-This leads to the consequence of being admitted but not liking it, not being suitable for the major, it will be very easy to drop out after 1-2 years of study", Dr. Hai commented.
+This leads to the consequence of being admitted but not liking it, not being suitable for the major, it will be very easy to drop out after 1-2 years of study," Dr. Hai commented.

-Master Pham Doan Nguyen also said that if you are still hesitant, you should choose majors within a group of majors.
+Master Pham Doan Nguyen also said that if you are still hesitant, you should choose majors in a group of majors.
 "One major can do many jobs because the training programs of schools are built on an interdisciplinary basis.
 Therefore, you should not insist on choosing only one major without having additional backup plans in related majors with lower standard scores," Master Nguyen advised.

-July 30 is the deadline for candidates to register their admission wishes on the Ministry of Education and Training's admission support system.
+July 30 is the final deadline for candidates to register their admission wishes on the Ministry of Education and Training's admission support system.

 WHAT SCORE IS EASY TO PASS?